October 3

 14. Can I Reverse Diabetes?

-Most people that have diabetes will have it for the rest of life or until scientists find a cure for this condition.
+Most people who have diabetes will have it for the rest of life or until scientists find a cure for this condition.

 You cannot reverse diabetes, but you can manage it to delay or prevent complications by keeping cholesterol, blood pressure, and blood sugar on target.